golang/proposal/design/go2draft-type-parameters.md

 However, it's tedious to have to write `interface{}` every time you write a generic function that doesn't impose constraints on its type parameters.
-So in this design we suggest a new type constraint `any` that is equivalent to `interface{}`.
+So in this design we suggest a type constraint `any` that is equivalent to `interface{}`.
 This will be a predeclared name, implicitly declared in the universe block.